 The opportunity for CPO’s to support their company’s innovation program is a significant one.
 By creating alignment across the organization and integrating procurement both internally and with suppliers and customers alike the CPO can:

 - Gain equal status for procurement with other functions

 - Install a real belief in suppliers as valuable allies and not merely cost levers

 - Deliver quick benefits to internal customers, to prove the value of procurement in innovation

 Procurement has existing core competencies that support innovation which in turn supports growth.

-Supply management has captured the stage and must now set the scene to foster closer integration with their organisations customer-facing functions to get closer to the customer themselves.
+Supply management has captured the stage and must now set the scene to foster closer integration with their organization’s customer-facing functions to get closer to the customer.
 The aim is to achieve:

-2. Increased focus on value, creation and delivery
+- Increased focus on value, creation, and delivery

-By understanding the supply chain from the customers perspective and building a network of suppliers who not only have the desired capabilities, but are also committed to both your organisations and your customers goals and objectives, Supply Management can direct strategy and operations to drive sustainable growth from a position of competitive advantage.
+By understanding the supply chain from the customers perspective and building a network of suppliers who not only have the desired capabilities but are also committed to both your organizations and your customer’s goals and objectives, Supply Management can direct strategy and operations to drive sustainable growth from a position of competitive advantage.